| University | Semester | Year | Course | Department | Instructor(s) | Students Enrolled |

 - Inspiring Philanthropist 2-page paper

-- Must either know the person or person from Wisconsin/do philanthropy in the area.
-Ideal to speak with person directly
+- Must either know the person, or the person is from Wisconsin, or does philanthropy in the area

 - Describe the philanthropist’s background, values, and issue areas they were interested in

-- For class discussions covering readings and guest speakers, students submit a question and identify one significant quote from each text to inform the discussion
+- For class discussions covering readings, students submit a quality discussion question about the readings and identify one significant quote from each text to inform the discussion.

 Guest Speakers